 The top solar manufacturer in America by market capitalization is First Solar, which ranks number 10 in the world.
 Six of the world’s ten biggest solar panel manufacturers are based in China, including the top 4, led by JinkoSolar.
 America’s top solar installer is San Francisco-based SunRun, despite Tesla’s acquisition of SolarCity.

 The peak year for solar installations so far has been 2016, which was largely due to businesses and residents fearing the Solar Investment Tax Credit (ITC) would expire.
-Congress then extended the policy through 2021.
+Congress then extended the policy through 2022.
 Installations surged to over 14,000 MW of solar capacity in 2016.
-The number declined the next few years, but in 2019 experienced more growth, well over all previous years except 2016.
+The number declined the next few years, but in 2019 experienced more growth, well overall in previous years except 2016.
 The U.S. solar market is expected to hit $22.9 billion by 2025.

 Here are important solar stats released in 2019 by SEIA: